loichyan/nerdfix/README.md

 `nerdfix` provides some features to automatically patch obsolete icons:

-- The last input is picked if an icon appears twice.
+- The last user input is picked if an icon appears twice.
 - Use `fix --replace FROM,TO` to replace the prefix of an icon name with another, e.g. `nf-mdi-tab` is replaced with `nf-md-tab` when `--replace nf-mdi-,nf-md-` is specified.